halfer/spiderling-utils/README.md

 There are two others, `selenium` and `kohana`, but they are not tested against Spiderling Utils.
 See the PHPUnit Spiderling docs for more information on those.

+If you wish to use the PhantomJS driver, you'll have to install PhantomJS.
+An easy way to do this is via Composer:

+	composer require --dev jakoch/phantomjs-installer:2.1.1-p08

 Using Spiderling with Travis
 ---